- What is hardest gems

 Step 1: Inspect Your Gem

 Before diving into any cutting process for your gemstone, carefully examine its overall condition.
-Check if there are any visible cracks or flaws on the surface because sometimes these kinds of impurities give away while in the midst of polishing which can damage other parts as well- Moreover inspecting will help you figure out any possible angles and directions towards which your carving must be made based on (e.g.) clearness patterns.
+Check if there are any visible cracks or flaws on the surface.
+Sometimes these kinds of impurities give away while in the midst of polishing.
+Moreover inspecting will help you figure out any possible angles and directions for carving clear patterns.

 Step 2: Mark Your Stone